localvoid/pck/README.md

-`pck` is a binary format specifically designed for generating efficient serializers and deserializers in javascript.
+PCK is a binary format and a set of tools specifically designed for generating efficient serializers and deserializers in javascript.

 ## Current Status